redhat-cop/containers-quickstarts/s2i-datapower/README.md

 ## Create the s2i-datapower Image

-This commands will create a build config whose outout will be the s2i-datapower.
+This commands will create a build config whose output will be the s2i-datapower.

 ```
-oc new-build https://github.com/raffaelespazzoli/containers-quickstarts#datapower --context-dir=s2i-datapower --name=s2i-datapower --strategy=docker
+oc new-build https://github.com/redhat-cop/containers-quickstarts --context-dir=s2i-datapower --name=s2i-datapower --strategy=docker
 ```
 The s2i-datapower image supports two use cases: